SimonGomezUniv/doc/td2_NODE.md

 - add CSS
 - split JS and CSS in dedicated page
 - store all CSS and JS localy
-- add an API to change the sead value
+- add an API to change the seed value
 - improve UI
   - color
   - form control